|

 Called-Station-ID |

-or line number that the online
+The phone, or line number that the

-party called to connect to the
+online party called to connect to the

 ISP. |